gaxler/transmotion/README.md

 Eventually you should get something like this:

 ![](static/out.gif)

+### Faster Inference

+During inference we can skip part of the copmutations for the source image.
+Most notably, we can skip the encoder part for the inpainting network.
+Here I split the inpainting forward pass to encoder and decoder and run the encoder once during inference.
+This seems to speed up inference FPS by ~10%-20% (don't trust this number, I got it by eyeballing the tqdm its/sec for several runs)

 #### This is still a work in progress.
 Most notably you’ll find missing